 The main purpose of this study was to quantify the percentage correct that corresponded to peak enjoyment.
 This preferred percentage correct could not have been found directly, so it was inferred from participant choices.
 There were two primary measures of preferred percent correct.
 The first was a measure of individual preferred percent correct (IPPC), and the second was an aggregate preferred percent correct (APPC) that could be determined for any subset of the sample.
 These two measures were computed using different methods but were intended to measure the same value.
 This value in all cases was expected to be in the 80% to 95% range.

-Hypothesis 1: If people participate in a computer based task then their enjoyment of the task will peak at a level that is proportional to their feeling challenge posed by the task.
-There is a curve representing enjoyment as a function of score on a task, that this curve has a single peak, and that this curve has minimal values for scores of 0% and 100%
+Hypothesis 1: Participants’ selections for ideal difficulty level on tasks will represent a unimodal, symmetric distribution consistent with the “normal curve”.

 Hypothesis 2: If participants are willing and able to adjust a task to match the difficulty level reflected above then they will do so.